-The Changing Landscapes Initiative is a Smithsonian-led program bridging the gap between scientists and communities.
-CLI scientists work alongside community members to evaluate the impacts of land use change on wildlife, ecosystem services and community health.
+The Changing Landscapes Initiative is a Smithsonian-led program that bridges the gap between scientists and communities.
+CLI scientists work alongside community members to evaluate the impacts of land-use change on wildlife, ecosystem services and community health.
 Its mission is to combine research with community wisdom to help secure a vibrant and healthy future for people and wildlife.

 To date, CLI's work has focused on a 15-county region in Northwestern Virginia that surrounds Shenandoah National Park and borders George Washington National Forest.
 The landscape in Northwestern Virginia provides opportunities for agriculture, recreation and tourism — all of which uphold thriving local cultures and economies and create a unique sense of place.
 Yet, this region is experiencing rapid change driven by a growing population and its proximity to nearby cities like Washington, D.C. and Baltimore, Maryland.

 Northwestern Virginia is not alone in this regard, however.
 Wildlife habitat, water quality and scenic views are impacted as development expands into historically rural and agricultural areas around the globe.
 How can the communities living in these areas meet their current and future needs without compromising their character and natural resources?

 CLI scientists aim to help answer this question by using scenario planning and land-use modeling to develop scientifically credible research that is both informed by, and relevant to, the communities it impacts.

 Scenario planning is a strategic forecasting method that accounts for uncertainties.
 It results in flexible, resilient long-term plans.
 Scenario planning involves direct communication between scientists and communities.
 It broadens ideas of what the future may look like and helps communities prepare for unexpected, yet potentially impactful events.
 CLI's process brings regional decision makers, scientists and conservationists together to envision how land-use decisions made today may impact the landscapes of tomorrow.